Frequently Asked Questions

 Q: Why isn't the entire News-Journal available online?

-A: Most people still like to grab a cup of coffee, kick back in the recliner and read The News-Journal.
-There's Just something about a printed newspaper.
+A: Well it is...for subscribers.
+Most people still like to grab a cup of coffee, kick back in the recliner and read The News-Journal.
+There's just something about a printed newspaper.
 So we prefer to put our efforts in the printed version.
 We hope you'll subscribe to the printed version.
 I mean, what a deal!
-It's 50 cents per week inside Hoke County, and when you're done with the paper you can wrap fish or line the bird cage.
+It's 75 cents per week inside Hoke County, and when you're done with the paper you can wrap fish or line the bird cage.
 Subscribe today!
-Then, when you go on vacation to the beach you can read the top few stories to hold you until you get home.
+For those too far away for quick postal service, or those who just prefer the convenience of reading online, we offer a PDF service.
+Remember, it's for subscribers of the print version.
+Sign up here if you're already a print subsciber.
+By the way, we offer the PDF version free to deployed soldiers.)

 Q: How did you decide what to put on the web?